Case Study — Rebuilding Organizational Clarity

 Identified and documented 150+ redundant distribution lists and associated communication loops

-Designed and ran a cross-department survey with full participation to align BD–Marketing signals with evidence
+Designed and ran a cross-department survey with 100% participation to align BD–Marketing signals

-Delivered eight zero-cost operational improvements and resolved three redundant initiatives
+Delivered zero-cost operational improvements and resolved three redundant initiatives

-Presented 10+ strategic recommendations with ownership pathways and risk notes for leadership action
+Presented 8+ strategic recommendations with ownership pathways and risk notes directly to CEO and CCO

 Materials designed for leadership decisions and fast adoption.